We got it.

 The Reality Of Rate Shopping In Logistics

-The "Race to the Bottom" on load boards creates an exhausting cycle for logistics business owners and freight brokers.
-It is frustrating to lose deals over a small price difference on a long haul, and even worse to be treated like a commodity rather than a strategic partner.
+I see logistics business owners and freight brokers caught in an exhausting "Race to the Bottom" on load boards.
+It's frustrating to lose deals over a small price difference on a long haul, and even worse to be treated like a commodity rather than a strategic partner.

-If you are running a Third-Party Logistics (3PL) firm or a brokerage, you know that competing solely on price is a fast track to bankruptcy.
+If you're running a Third-Party Logistics (3PL) firm or a brokerage, you know that competing solely on price is a fast track to bankruptcy.
 There will always be someone willing to move freight for a penny less.
 The only way to escape this cycle is to change the conversation.
-You must stop selling "Capacity" and start selling "Reliability."
+You.
+Consider selling on "Reliability" more than "Capacity"

 The "Race To The Bottom" Trap